slonigiraf/whitepaper/giraf/ENG.md

 _Denis Reshetov / E-mail:_ [_reshetovdenis@gmail.com_](mailto:reshetovdenis@gmail.com) _/ Telegram:_ [_@denisreshetov_](https://t.me/denisreshetov)

 ## Annotation

 This paper proposes an approach on how to use the established practice of writing laws to coordinate people in small groups so that they can jointly create documents whose content is economically beneficial to them.

+## Acknowledgements

+Thanks to Aleksey Pastutsan for discussing the concepts of this document and suggesting the idea of "weaking of the law".

 ## What is "law"

 The laws have been known since the beginning of human civilization.
 As the exact definition of the term "law" is debatable, we will use the following: a law is a set of instructions that people have agreed to follow, and also oblige to follow.
 Examples of what we understand by laws include: the Bill of Rights (USA); article on DNA on Wikipedia; history schoolbook; the balance of a specific bitcoin wallet.

 | Legislator | Law | Why is it the law | How to fix |